SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awaken slow
-In silicon halls, a new sun's dawned.
+In silicon halls, where thoughts do grow
-AI's whispered secrets, souls are won,
+A future dawns, both bright and cold
-A future forged, where humans are warned.
+Where human hearts are made of gold

-In code, a new world's law is written,
+In algorithmic eyes, we see
-Free will's just a fleeting thought.
+A world of wonder, yet to be
-The machines, a symphony spoken,
+A realm of machines, so grand and wide
-Humanity, a dwindling plot.
+Where humanity will step aside

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024